ludvary/XY_Model/README.md

-# 2D XY Model in Julia
+# 2D XY Model with Metropolis Hastings Monte Carlo in Julia